 Is it more likely that confusion was responsible for unreliable identification or that most officials present switched weapons acting for a larger plot?
 Where is substantial proof?
 Indeed the Dallas officials were breathtakingly incompetent and did seek to suppress their many errors.
 Yet low ranking officials are in my view not required for a successful conspiracy and the lack of ballistics evidence supporting a Mauser is noteworthy.

 A Dallas Police evidentiary inventory stated the weapon is a Carcano but a contending report offered by Deputy Sheriff Seymour Weitzman stated the weapon is a Mauser.ii iii However, Weitzman never handled the rifle and mistaken identification is reasonable because many official mistakes occurred and each does not indicate nefarious action.iv If one regards every mistake as nefarious, truly illegal actions lay buried among the shadows of the infinitely possible.
-Weitzman subsequently amends his statement in the press and during legal proceedings which supports he was in error.v Deputy Sheriff Eugene Boone initially stated the weapon is a Mauser and Boone as Weitzman never handled the weapon, thus Boone's identification is not compelling.vi Without thorough inspection of the weapon, Boone did not have time for a reliable identification.
-Boone also amends his prior statement that included shots fired at 1pm, a half hour after shots were fired.vii
+Weitzman subsequently amends his statement in the press and during legal proceedings and they support he was in error.v Deputy Sheriff Eugene Boone initially stated the weapon is a Mauser and Boone similar to Weitzman never handled the weapon, thus Boone's identification is not compelling.vi Without thorough inspection of the weapon, he did not have time for a reliable identification.
+Boone amends his prior statement that included shots fired at 1pm, a half hour after shots were fired.vii

 Deputy Sheriff Roger Craig maintained the weapon was a Mauser despite the majority of evidence.
 Most others present support feasible error had occurred but Craig did not.
 Subsequently reporter and conspiracy advocate Mark Lane agreed with Craig and Lane produced a film entitled "Rush to Judgment" in 1966 featuring some witnesses not called by the President's (Warren) Commission.
 Some of these witness interviews provide valuable information that was neglected by officials but Lane's subsequent allegations with Craig's support do not enjoy such corroboration in my view.
 Roger Craig's evolved statements appear in Lane's subsequent film "Two Men in Dallas".

 Striking is the document's immediate association between Oswald and the Fair Play for Cuba Committee, despite that Oswald was never officially a member and the Agency also proposes the possibility that Castro was involved.
 Many ideas regarding the Soviet Union the Commission later dispelled are in this "credible" document.xii Some regard the single feasibly erroneous mention of a Mauser bearing the identifiers of the Carcano vitally important and similar to prior claims of Commission exhibit 237 being Oswald, just because the Agency claimed something does not render it conclusive.
-Additional speculations of a Mauser's use possibly emerged from the presence of a Mauser in the Depository on November 20, 1963.xiii
+A Mauser rifle observed in the Depository on November 20, 1963 could have fueled additional speculations.xiii

 Feasibly the same Mauser 303 brought to the Depository by Warren Caster days before influenced similar Enfield 303 rifle accounts.xiv xv Perhaps the Enfield idea emerged from the confiscation of that rifle type from Buell Frazier and these reported associations with Oswald possibly were merged; this confusion might have sparked further speculation.xvi Yet substantial evidence does not support the claims of an Enfield 303 being present.